What is ATM Skimming?

 - The wireless camera, which looks like a brochure holder, is mounted in a position to view the ATM keypad and film customers’ PINs.

-Do not attempt to remove the ATM skimming devices.
+Do not remove the ATM skimming devices.